moorcode/WordPress-Job-Dashboard/README.md

 ### Purpose
-To demonstrate to WordPress / Automattic that I build plugins using WordPress features; To offer a native WordPress job search experience to  [moorcoders](https://moorcode.wordpress.com/).
+To demonstrate to WordPress / Automattic that I'm a WordPress builder; To offer a native WordPress job search experience to  [moorcoders](https://moorcode.wordpress.com/).

 ### Process & Requirements